WyvernWy/Know-Your-Customer-KYC/EC2 CloudWatch Log/README.md

 ## Subject
 This Section guides the steps of importing EC2 logs into CloudWatch.

-## IAM Role and permission required.
+## IAM Role and Permission Required
 ```json
 {
 	"Version": "2012-10-17",